Do-Not-Circulate/GENNI/README.md

-# GENNIm: Visualising the Geometry of Equivalences for Neural Network Identifiability
+# GENNI: Visualising the Geometry of Equivalences for Neural Network Identifiability

 ## Disclaimer